 Do I need to register as a VAT payer in each country I sell in?

-VAT (Value Added Tax) is a sales tax that applies across the European Union (EU).
-Since July 2021, the EU has introduced the One Stop Shop (OSS) system, which makes VAT reporting much easier.
-Instead of registering as a VAT payer in every EU country you sell in, you can report and pay VAT in just one country through the OSS.
+VAT (Value Added Tax) is a sales tax applied across the European Union (EU).
+Since July 2021, the EU’s One Stop Shop (OSS) system has simplified this process significantly.
+Rather than registering as a VAT payer in every single country where you have customers, the OSS allows you to report and pay VAT in just one member state

 You should register for VAT in the country where your business is established.
 Once you reach your country’s domestic sales threshold, VAT registration becomes mandatory.